Realmonia/Speasy-ver2.0/README.md

 ## How to use
-In the main screen, you can select a scene and press “Confirm” to enter the speech recognition view.
-When you are ready to speak, press “Start” and the app will begin to recognize what you say and present the sentence on the screen.
-By selecting one of the four choices predicted by the app, the word you choose will appear on the screen.
-In the future, the app will be able to speak out the word you choose.
+1. Select a scene and press “Confirm”.
+You will enter the speech recognition view.

+2. When you are ready to speak, press “Start”.
+The app will begin to recognize speech and predict the next word.

+3. Select one of the four word choices
+The word you choose will appear on the screen.

+4. In the future, the app will be able to speak out the word you choose and customize the prediction according to the scene.

 ## Support
 Currently this app supports iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 plus.